All-In Podcast: Political presence and influence

 The podcast's audience and the hosts' networks have made All-In a venue for political conversations and fundraising activity.
-In June 2024 David Sacks hosted a fundraiser in San Francisco that raised about 12 million dollars for Donald Trump's presidential campaign.
+In June 2024, David Sacks hosted a fundraiser in San Francisco that raised about $12 million dollars for Donald Trump's presidential campaign.
 The event received wide national coverage.
-During the 2024 cycle Puck reported that donors associated with the show were preparing to back Trump and other Republican candidates.
+During the 2024 cycle, the media company Puck reported that donors associated with the show were preparing to back Trump and other Republican candidates.

 After the 2025 inauguration, Trump appeared with the hosts in recorded sessions, including an on-site conversation in the White House Oval Office.
-On July 23, 2025 the Winning the AI Race summit convened in Washington, D.C., co-hosted by the All-In Podcast and the Hill and Valley Forum.
+On July 23, 2025, the Winning the AI Race summit convened in Washington, D.C., co-hosted by the All-In Podcast and the Hill and Valley Forum.
 The half-day program was moderated by the four hosts alongside Hill and Valley co-founders Jacob Helberg, Delian Asparouhov, and Christian Garrett, and featured senior administration officials and technology leaders including Chris Power, Shyam Sankar, Paul Buchheit, James Litinsky, and Lisa Su.
 It served as Trump's first major artificial intelligence address of his second term, following his Day One executive order on AI and previewing an upcoming AI Action Plan.
-The keynote coincided with Trump's signing of executive orders on artificial intelligence.
+The keynote coincided with Trump's signing of executive orders on AI.
 The program was released as a special episode.

 Reception

 The show has been praised by listeners for its insider perspective on venture backed technology and criticized by commentators for its political framing.
-In 2023 Slate described All-In as "where Silicon Valley's money says what it really thinks", and argued that the program often defaults to familiar conservative talking points.
+In 2023, Slate described All-In as "where Silicon Valley's money says what it really thinks", and argued that the program often defaults to familiar conservative talking points.
 Coverage of the 2024 and 2025 summits portrayed the events as influential gatherings for technology and finance figures, while noting the show's growing role in partisan debates.

 In a September 2025 profile, Vanity Fair framed the Los Angeles summit gathering as a "fever-dream capitalist bacchanal" where attendees paying 7,500 dollars circulated between Universal Studios parties, VIP lounges, and nonstop fundraising pitches.
 The story highlighted the summit's turn into a political staging ground, tracing the hosts' move from Trump critics to MAGA allies across hundreds of podcast episodes.
 Interviewed guests said the show helped make conservative politics socially acceptable in Silicon Valley and pushed them toward entrepreneurship in what one participant called "uber-capitalism".